Goutami-Sooda/Google_Solution_Challenge/README.md

 ## 🙌 Acknowledgements

-Built as part of Google Solution Challenge 2025
+A modular MVP built as part of Google Solution Challenge 2025